Lcbx/Calculus/README.md

 A simple and elegant way of calculating mathematical derivatives

-Uses overloaded operators on a custom Var class to construct a mathematical expression tree that can be evaluated, derived and simplified.
+Uses overloaded operators on a custom Var class to construct a mathematical expression tree.
+Expressions can be evaluated, derived and simplified by manipulating said tree.
 Supports addition, multiplication and partly exponents.
 Only about 80 effective Lines of code

 Example :